Rabbi Matondo: Rangers

 On 12 July 2022, Rangers announced the signing of Matondo on a four-year deal, subject to international clearance.
 He made his debut for the club against Belgian side Union Saint-Gilloise during a UEFA Champions League qualifier loss on 2 August.

 On 4 October 2022, he made his 5th UEFA Champions League appearance for Rangers away against Liverpool as a substitute.
 Rangers lost 2-0, however their first big chance in the game came through Matondo in the 84th minute (3 minutes after he came on), where his pace allowed him to breeze past Joel Matip and nutmeg Liverpool goalkeeper Alisson Becker, but had his shot cleared off the line by Kostas Tsimikas before it could be tapped into the net by Fashion Sakala.

 Matondo scored his first UEFA Champions League goal in a 1st leg Qualifier on 22 August 2023 vs PSV Eindhoven slotting home a first-time finish into the bottom corner after a counter-attack to equalise.
+He left Rangers in March 2026.

 Loan to Hannover 96

 On 30 January 2025, Matondo signed for Hannover 96 on loan from Rangers for the remainder of the 2024-25 season.

-Matondo scored 34 minutes into his debut against Hamburger SV, receiving the ball on the left wing, and jinking between two defenders before curling into the far right corner.
+Matondo scored 34 minutes into his debut against Hamburger SV.

+SK Brann

+On 31 March 2026, Matondo joined Brann on a permanent deal.
+In August 2026 he was released by Brann.